 Pull it all together and a caregiver is given a holistic and real-time view of a patient’s health on any device that is accessible to the patient, or other specialists as needed, for the best ongoing care.

 This is just one view of how a digital workflow could look and the impact it might have on both the patient and provider.
 But it’s clear that the only way healthcare providers can meet the growing expectations of the healthcare consumer is with a streamlined, digital workflow that not only improves care but still meets critical compliance and security regulations.

-Brendan Ziolo is head of large enterprise strategy at Alcatel-Lucent, an IP networking and cloud technology company.
+Brendan Ziolo is head of large enterprise strategy at Alcatel-Lucent, an IP networking and cloud technology company that delivers innovative networks and communications to large enterprises.
 He has almost 20 years of security and technology industry experience.